QAInsights/LoadRunner-Exercises/100-ManualCorrelation/100-ManualCorrelation.md

 # Manual Correlation

 There are multiple ways to manually correlate dynamic values.
-You can follow your convenient method to correlate for below exercices.
+You can follow your convenient method to correlate for below exercises.
 Please record the Pet Store business transactions mentioned in [this exercise](https://github.com/QAInsights/LoadRunner-Exercises/blob/master/90-AutoCorrelation/90-AutoCorrelation.md).

 **00. How to manually correlate `jsessionid` in Pet Store script?**